gastonmorixe/gastonmorixe/README.md

 - 🤓 Contributor of [Apollo GraphQL](https://github.com/apollographql/apollo-client) and [GraphQL Gem](https://github.com/rmosolgo/graphql-ruby)

-- 💼 Working as a Senior Software Engineer at [ClientCircle](https://www.clientcircle.com) 🇺🇸 (formerly Rocket Referrals)

 - 💻 Started coding at 9 years old

 - 📚 Favorite languages as of 2023 are **TypeScript** & **Ruby** (Python is growing on me, thanks to AI)